-Course objective: This is an advanced undergraduate course which introduces formal, rigorous mathematics.
-The central topic is logic and proofs with emphasis on axiomatic thinking and problem solving.
-We will cover some fundamental concepts of mathematics and learn various standard techniques of proof.
-You will be expected to be thoroughly familiar with the terminology, be able to state definitions precisely, give examples and counterexamples to them, be able to solve all homework problems, be able to state and prove all theorems covered in class and in your textbook, and be able to solve problems and construct proofs of statements similar in content and level to
+In the first part of the course, we will cover selected topics from Euclidean and non-Euclidean geometry.
+You will be expected to be thoroughly familiar with the terminology introduced, be able to state definitions precisely, give examples and counterexamples to them, be able to solve all homework problems, be able to state and prove all theorems covered in class and in your textbook, and be able to solve problems and construct proofs of statements similar in content and level to these.
+In the second part of the course, you will build a geometric system from definitions and axioms.
+You will be expected to construct your own examples and proofs and maintain your own notes.

-Website: www.rohan.sdsu.edu/~ituba/math302s09.
+Website: www.rohan.sdsu.edu/~ituba/math510s09.
 I will also use Blackboard to post your grades periodically.